radiolise/radiolise-home/BUILD.md

     chown www-data /var/www/html/channels.json

-Of course you may use any other web server software that supports PHP and any other package manager you know instead.
+Of course you may use any other web server software that supports PHP and any other way to install the necessary packages instead.